flutter/flutter/CONTRIBUTING.md

  * `cd packages/newton`
  * `pub run test`

-`flutter test --flutter-repo` is a shortcut for those working on the flutter repository itself which finds and runs all tests inside the flutter repository regardless of the current working directory.
+`flutter test --flutter-repo` is a shortcut for those working on the flutter repository itself which runs all tests inside the `flutter` package regardless of the current working directory.
+To run all the tests for the entire Flutter repository, the same way that Travis runs them, run `travis/test.sh`.

 If you've built [your own flutter engine](#working-on-the-engine-and-the-framework-at-the-same-time), you can pass `--debug` or `--release` to change what flutter shell `flutter test` uses.
+To do this with the `travis/test.sh` script, you can use the `FLUTTER_ENGINE` environment variable.

 Note: Flutter tests are headless, you won't see any UI.
 You can use `print` to generate console output or you can interact with the DartVM